tiagofilipe12/PlasmidCoverage/README.md

 **'-t'**, **'--threads'**, dest='threads', default="1", help="Specify the number of threads to be used by bowtie2."

 **'-k'**, **"--max_align"**, dest="max_align", help="Specify the maximum number of alignments possible for each read.
-This options changes -k parameter of Bowtie2.
-By default this script will set -k to the number of fastas in reference directory (e.g. if you have 3 reference sequences the number of max_align allowed will automatically be set to 3)."
+This option changes -k parameter of Bowtie2.
+By default this script will set -k to the number of fasta files in reference directory (e.g. if you have 3 reference sequences the number of max_align allowed will automatically be set to 3).
+So, if you have a single multi-fasta -k will be set to 1."

 **'-o'**,**'--output'**, dest='output_name', default="plasmid_db_out", help='Specify the output name you wish.
 There is no need of file extension.')